grindsa/acme2certifier/docs/openssl.md

     - ca_cert_chain_list - List of root and intermediate CA certificates to be added to the bundle return to an ACME-client (the issueing CA cert must not be included)
     - openssl_conf: file in openssl.conf format containing certificate extensions to be applied

-The openssl_conf file allows customization of the certificate profile and must contain a section ´[extensions]´ containing the certificate extensions to be inserted.
+The openssl_conf file allows customization of the certificate profile and must contain a section `[extensions]` containing the certificate extensions to be inserted.
 If not specified  the following extensions will be applied.

 ```